 As a public company, we are required to comply with Section 404 ("Section 404") of the Sarbanes-Oxley Act.
 Section 404 requires that we evaluate the effectiveness of our internal control over financial reporting at the end of each fiscal year and to include a management report assessing the effectiveness of our internal controls over financial reporting in our Annual Report on Form 10-K for that fiscal year.
 Section 404 also requires an independent registered public accounting firm to attest to, and report on, management's assessment of our internal controls over financial reporting.
 Because we ceased to be an emerging growth company at the end of 2017, we were required to have our independent registered public accounting firm attest to the effectiveness of our internal controls in our Annual Report on Form 10-K for the fiscal year ended December 31, 2017.
 The outcome of our review and the report of our independent registered public accounting firm may adversely affect our results of operations, financial condition and liquidity.
 During the course of our review, we may identify control deficiencies of varying degrees of severity, and we may incur significant costs to remediate those deficiencies or otherwise improve our internal controls.
-As a public company, we are required to report control deficiencies that constitute a "material weakness" in our internal control over financial reporting.
-If we discover a material weakness in our internal control over financial reporting, our share price could decline and our ability to raise capital could be impaired.
+As a public company, we are required to report control deficiencies that constitute a "material weakness" in our internal control over financial reporting, our share price could decline and our ability to raise capital could be impaired.